- Find a Lawyer

 What Happens During a CPS Investigation?

-A CPS caseworker may take different steps after receiving a complaint.
-They may start with a home visit to speak to the child or the parents, foster parents, or family members of the child.
-The CPS worker may also physically examine the child for any evidence of abuse.
+CPS may start with a home visit to speak to the child or the parents, foster parents, guardians, or family members of the child.
+The CPS worker may also physically examine the child for signs of abuse.

 If there is evidence of neglect, CPS may assign a social worker who will work with you to develop a safety plan to ensure the child’s safety.
 This may include: